 According to the findings of Georgetown University Medical Center, abruptly stopping the consumption of morphine can lead to adverse conditions, such as inflammation and damage to healthy brain cells.
 For those reasons, a medically-assisted detox is highly recommended for those who seek to quit morphine.
 Medical detox generally takes place in a rehab center under medical supervision.
 Such procedures help lower the intensity of withdrawal symptoms to a greater extent.

 However, patients with severe addiction may require the combination of the tapering method as well as medications to help alleviate their withdrawal symptoms during detoxification.
 During this process, patients may be prescribed medications such as suboxone, naltrexone, or methadone.
 Clonidine is also another drug choice for morphine detox.
 This medication can help patients manage withdrawal symptoms, such as sweating, anxiety, irritability, and cramping.
 Patients who require extra time to overcome their morphine addiction can use buprenorphine under medical supervision.
-Its a mild narcotic that binds with the same CNS receptors as morphine.
+It‘s a mild narcotic that binds with the same CNS receptors as morphine.

 After the completion of detoxification, patients must undergo treatment at an inpatient rehabilitation center.
 Inpatient rehabs provide patients with a safe and secure environment void of all temptation and distractions.
 These live in rehabs allow patients to solely focus on their recovery while providing essential support and therapy required by the patient.
 Inpatient treatment is the most effective rehab option for morphine addiction.
 Such treatment plans generally last for about 90 days, depending on the severity of the addiction.
 Medically-assisted detox is the first step in inpatient treatment.